MayurLund/Prop-project/README.md

 # Getting Started with Props

-This project was build to demonstrate the working with props
+This project was build to demonstrate the working with props and creating first card component page

 ## Available Scripts